Cumulocity-IoT/cumulocity-xdk-agent/README.md

 1. Delete entries MQTTUSER und MQTTPASSWORD from the file `config.txt` stored on the SD card
 2. Delete XDK from Cumulocity Tenant.
 Navigate to the device in the Cockpit and delete device
+3. Restart XDK and keep the button with 2 dots pressed for deleting the configuration on the WIFI flash, see as well handing of [buttons](#buttons).
-3. Restart XDK and register XDKs again as before
+4. Register XDK again as before.

 [back to content](#content)